cmelchior/jervis-ffb/Debug-FantasyFootballClient/README.md

-# Some notes
+# Debug - FantasyFootballClient

-- Using the test client
+This project is a dummy project that can be used to make it easier to debug the Fantasy Football Client.